 - The best wet cat food: From daily dishes to tasty treats

 - Best cat toys: Keep your feline friend occupied with these great toys

-There are 12 translations to choose from (as well as ‘Unknown’ and ‘Other’).
+There are 14 translation suggestions to choose from (as well as ‘Unknown’ and ‘Other’).
 They include likely meanings such as ‘Feed me!’, ‘Let me out’, I’m in pain’ and ‘Hello’, but the default translation, at least in our experience, is the rather pleasing ‘I’m in love’.
 Once you’ve trained the app it gets better at matching the sounds to previously vetted examples.
 Of course, this means you are adding what you think the sounds mean to the app, so could be skewing the results.
-To counter that, the app is also building a database of cat sounds from other users and their suggested meanings, suggesting it should grow more accurate over time.
+To counter that, the app is also building a database of cat sounds from other users and their suggested meanings from across the world, suggesting it should grow more accurate over time.

 Here’s an example of one of the sounds we captured from Pirate which the app suggested meant ‘I’m in love’.
 See if you agree with the translation Meowtalk provided: